 In 2010 the Los Angeles Daily Journal named Mr. Rossmann one of the top 100 lawyers in California, and in 2012-2013 he served as a consultant on water resources law to the U.N.
 Food and Agriculture Organization in Rome.

-Mr. Rossmann, an honors graduate of Harvard College (1963) and Harvard Law School (1971) and former editor of the Harvard Law Review, has taught water resources, land use, and constitutional law for the past 30 years, since 1991 at the University of California, Berkeley, Boalt Hall.
+Mr. Rossmann, an honors graduate of Harvard College (1963) and Harvard Law School (1971) and former editor of the Harvard Law Review, has taught water resources, land use, and constitutional law for the past 30 years, since 1991 at Berkeley Law.
 Previously he taught at Stanford, Hastings, UCLA, and as Fulbright Lecturer at the University of Tokyo.